 How It Works

-When selecting your trial and settlement conference dates, please note the following:
+When selecting your trial and MSC dates, please note the following:

-- Trials are calendared for Mondays and Tuesdays only at 8:30 a.m. in Department 47.
+- Trials are calendared on Mondays and Tuesdays only at 8:30 a.m. in Department 47.

-- Settlement Conferences are calendared Monday through Thursday at 8:30 a.m. and 1:30 p.m. in Department 59, approximately 30 court days prior to the trial date.
+- MSCs are calendared on Monday through Thursday at 9:30 a.m. or 1:30 p.m. in Department 59, approximately 30 court days prior to the trial date.

-When selecting dates for the Trial and Settlement Conference, you may choose the first available date or any future date.
-The Settlement Conference date must be approximately 30 court days prior to the requested trial date.
-Settlement conference dates that fall outside of this range will be grayed out and not selectable.
+When selecting dates for trial and MSC, you may choose any date that is available (i.e., selectable) through the calendar interface provided below.
+The MSC date must be approximately 30 court days prior to the requested trial date.
+Once you pre-select a trial date on the calendar interface, the MSC dates that fall outside of this approximate range will appear unavailable for selection (i.e., “grayed out”).